 This Charter promotes Access to Research Infrastructures in order to conduct innovative research and development, to improve the related methods and skills in the workforce and to foster collaboration.

-This Charter moreover promotes interaction with a wide range of social and economic activities, including, as appropriate, business, industry and public services, in order to maximise the return on investment in Research Infrastructures and to drive innovation, competitiveness and efficiency in terms of use of the scarce resources available.
+This Charter moreover promotes interaction with a wide range of social and economic activities, including, as appropriate, business, industry and public services, in order to maximise the return on investment in Research Infrastructures and to drive innovation, competitiveness, resilience and efficiency in terms of use of the scarce resources available.

 APPLICABILITY